For Y3 - 10 gifted kids keen to explore their passions with like minds

 Clubs Day is for gifted kids in Y3 - 10.
 All current and past MindPlus students are eligible, as are children whose parent is a member of the NZ Association for Gifted Children.

 We are also enrolling gifted students nominated by their schools.
-Your school can find out how to do this here [link to page on website].
+Your school can find out how to do this here.

-If your child does not fit into one of these categories (eg your child is homeschooled or your school is not supportive), please get in touch with us to discuss at email@example.com.
+If your child does not fit into one of these categories (eg your child is homeschooled or your school is not supportive), you can tell us a little bit about your child by filling out this short form.
+We will then be able to confirm their place and will refund your ticket if we don't think it is a good fit.

 When should I register?